10. If you work hard at practice, you sail more events. Period.

 The URI Sailing Team competes in New England Intercollegiate Sailing Association (NEISA), the most competitive district in the country, against teams including Yale, Dartmouth, Boston College, and Tufts.

-URI’s 11,200 undergraduate and 3,200 graduate students come from all over the country.
-38% of the student body is from out of state.
+URI’s 14,000 undergraduate and 3,000 graduate students come from all over the country, representing 46 US states and territories.
 This mix of students adds to the rich diversity of the University and illustrates just how desirable it is to live and go to school in Kingston, RI.

 7. The word is getting around: URI is on the rise.

-Applications from out-of-state students are now more than twice that of in-state applications, and combined SAT scores of all enrolled students continue to rise, now well above 1100.
+Applications from out-of-state students are now more than twice that of in-state applications, and combined SAT scores of all enrolled students continue to rise, now averaging almost 1200.
 With hundreds of majors to select from, you are assured great educational opportunity.

 6. Short travel time to competitions.